Pet Friendly Seattle Retirement Homes Host Yappy Hour

 Barks Break the Ice: Meeting New People in a Retirement Community

 Yappy Hour offers Era Living residents a relaxed way to get to know neighbors.
-Having a dog is one of the easiest ways to meet others and start conversations.
+Having a dog is one of the easiest ways to meet others and start conversations like dog care and such.
 It goes both ways: it can feel easier for non-dog owners to approach and chat with the dog’s family.
 Meeting dog owners with their dogs can help you get a sense of someone’s character.
 Observing how they relate with their canine can give you insight into other behaviors.

 Sometimes, the choice of breed can reveal a lot about personality and preferences.
 And you might find commonalities through the dog.
 Maybe your childhood family pet was the same breed, or maybe the dog’s name is your favorite.
 Dogs have a great way of helping break the ice.
 The first conversation can open up the opportunities for many more.